 Workboat, Barge and Dredging Vessel Accidents

-When working offshore, there are many different types of vessels on which you may find employment.
-On each of these vessels, employees face different hazards which may cause serious injury:
+When working offshore, there are various types of vessels on which you may find employment.
+On each of these vessels, employees face different hazards which can cause serious injury:

 Workboats are vessels used for commercial purposes.
 Many different types of accidents can occur on workboats, including: